 I enjoy participating as a researcher and collaborator in several professional associations and communities of practice:

 UAB: Building a Multimodal Urban Campus

-I coordinated over $3 million in intergovernmental funds for Congestion Mitigation and Air Quality (CMAQ) projects and Advanced Planning, Programming, and Logical Engineering (APPLE) grants while writing our proposal for the Transportation Alternatives Program (TAP).
+I coordinated over $3 million in intergovernmental funds for the University of Alabama at Birmingham including projects for Congestion Mitigation and Air Quality (CMAQ) and Advanced Planning, Programming, and Logical Engineering (APPLE) planning grants.
+Further, I wrote our proposal for the Transportation Alternatives Program (TAP).
 We are building a multimodal campus network with green bike lanes and improved pedestrian facilities.
 We aim to make mobility safe, accessible, and pleasantly beautiful on our campus.

 City of Birmingham: Complete Streets Ordinance